vEnhance/web.evanchen.cc/input/wherestart.md

 which is a great way for beginners to get started.
 Things that make the USAMTS special:

-- It is a free, individual, online contest open to any students in USA.
+- It is a free, individual, online contest open to any students in the USA.
 - The problems are chosen to be quite beginner-friendly, though with a spectrum of difficulty each round.
 - This contest gives you a _full month_ to work on the problems